Get the FREE one-click dictionary software for Windows

 - pick up

-Type of: ameliorate, amend, area, better, change of direction, deciding, decision making, improve, meliorate, mend, preparation, readying, reorientation, turn, turning, work time
+Type of: ameliorate, amend, area, better, change of direction, deciding, decision making, improve, meliorate, mend, preparation, readying, reorientation, turn, work time

 Part of: drive, driveway, private road, road, route